1. Natural Capital

 Climate change is one of society’s most significant challenges and is driven by the emissions of greenhouse gases.
 As impacts magnify, such as shifting weather patterns and increased risk of flooding, attention rises and calls for actions accordingly.

 For an innovative chemical company like Clariant, climate change triggers both risks and opportunities.
-For example, while more governments are introducing carbon pricing schemes, business opportunities to reduce energy costs and the development of low-carbon products, such as that support the reduction of greenhouse gas emissions, are to be exploited.
+For example, while more governments are introducing carbon pricing schemes, business opportunities to reduce energy costs and the development of low-carbon products, such as catalysts that support the reduction of greenhouse gas emissions, are to be exploited.

 In order to contribute to a sustainable economy, Clariant adopted environmental targets to be achieved by 2025.
 Compared to the base year 2013, Clariant committed to reduce Scope 1 and 2 greenhouse gas emissions by 35% and to reduce direct carbon dioxide emissions by 30%, both per metric ton of production.
 Clariant is well on track to reach these targets.
-Read more in
+Read more in Progress toward environmental targets 2025

 In 2019, direct CO2 emissions (Scope 1) per ton of production decreased by 9.2% and greenhouse gas emissions (Scope 1 & 2) were reduced by 7.9%.
 This was mainly driven by changes in site ownership, an overall reduced energy consumption, as well as a shift away from heating oil to natural gas and purchase of green electricity at certain sites.

-Since 2018, Clariant improved the comprehensiveness, transparency, and robustness of its greenhouse gas emissions data by reporting on emissions occurring along Clariant’s (Scope 3 emissions).
+Since 2018, Clariant improved the comprehensiveness, transparency, and robustness of its greenhouse gas emissions data by reporting on emissions occurring along Clariant’s value chain (Scope 3 emissions).
 The reporting includes relevant activities such as the purchase of raw materials, energy-related emissions, transportation and distribution of supplied materials and sold products, and the end-of-life treatment of sold products.

 The decrease of Scope 3 emissions between 2018 and 2019 by 12.3% was primarily driven by a decrease of CO2 in purchased goods and services, and end-of-life treatment of sold products.
 A detailed breakdown of Clariant’s greenhouse gas emissions is available in the GRI Report.